To Kill A Mockingbird

 SYNOPSIS: Atticus Finch, a lawyer in the Depression-era South, defends a black man against an undeserved rape charge, and his children against prejudice.

 In accordance with guidelines from the Centers for Disease Control (CDC) and under the continued direction of Governor Andrew Cuomo, Broadway shows in New York City suspended performances March 12, 2020.
-Although too soon to commit to a return date, Broadway theatres extend ticket refunds and exchanges through January 3, 2021.
+Although too soon to commit to a return date, Broadway theatres extended ticket refunds and exchanges through May 30, 2021.
 An official return date will be announced at a later time.
 Ticket holders should reach out to their point of purchase for information regarding exchanges or refunds.

 - Running Time: 2 hours and 35 minutes, including one intermission